Chester, the Cat

 The nurse laughed.

-"No, that's Buttons," Nurse Violet Jenner replied, affectionately scratching the cat's neck.
+"No, that's Buttons," Nurse Violet Jenner replied, affectionately scratching the gray cat's neck.
 "Chester is the one with the unusual gift."

 "Let me guess.
 This Chester is a black cat, right?
 No wonder it's bad luck to have a black cat cross your path."